9 Ways to Generate Retirement Income

 Certificates of Deposit and Other Safe Investments

 Cons: This strategy will generate little current income.
-Income varies with interest rates as CD’s mature and are renewed.
-Income may not keep pace with inflation.
+Income varies with interest rates as CDs mature and are renewed, and income may not keep pace with inflation.
 Depending on interest rates, it may require a large amount of capital to generate the amount of retirement income you need.
-Interest from CDs is 100 percent taxable unless you own the CD inside of an IRA or Roth IRA.
+Interest from CDs is 100% taxable unless you own the CD inside of an IRA or Roth IRA.

 When it comes to choosing between safer investment alternatives, take the time to learn how they could be used for part of your portfolio rather than for all of your portfolio.
 In this way, you could use other parts to invest in things that are more likely to deliver higher income amounts.

 A bond, like a CD, has a maturity date.
-You can buy bonds (or CDs) now so that they mature at various future points when you are most likely to need the income.
-There are many types of bonds so you can choose safe government issued bonds, or higher yielding corporate issued bonds.
+You can buy bonds now so that they mature at various future points when you are most likely to need the income.
+There are many types of bonds, so you can choose between safe, government-issued bonds, or higher-yielding, corporate-issued bonds.

-Pros: Bonds are likely to provide more income than a CD or other super safe option.
+Pros: Bonds are likely to provide more income than a CD or other safe investment option.
 You can match bond maturities with cash flow needs.
-If you're at a high tax rate you can use municipal bonds which are likely to deliver tax-free income to you.
+If you're at a high tax rate, you can use municipal bonds, which are likely to deliver tax-free income to you.

 Cons: Income may not keep pace with inflation.
 Depending on interest rates, it may require a large amount of capital to generate the amount of retirement income you need.

-Building a bond portfolio can be difficult to do on your own, so, it is important to understand how to invest in a bond ladder before buying bonds randomly.
+Building a bond portfolio can be difficult to do on your own, so it is important to understand how to use bond ladders before buying bonds.